mihailthebuilder/fight-alerts-backend/README.md

 # TODO

-~~Set up lambda v1 in S3 bucket with cloudwatch~~

-~~Set up Jenkins deployment~~

 ~~Write service test for lambda using Cucumber~~

 ~~Get Jenkins to pass the service test~~

-Look into Cucumber/unit test interaction...
+~~Look into Cucumber/unit test interaction...~~
 - ~~don't count test files in coverage results~~
 - ~~figure out if there's a way to get coverage results on service test~~
-- enable running unit & service tests separately

 Move `scraper` and `handler` to a separate package

+Move service test to separate folder so you can run the test separate from unit test

 Set up AWS RDS db to write the data to
 - write terraform